osharaki/nation-feathers/README.md

-## Nation Feathers
+# Nation Feathers
-Nation Feathers is a top-down/3rd-person-view, endless flying mobile game for Android.
+Nation Feathers is a proceduraly generated, top-down, flying game for Android.

-The game is developed in Unity using C#.
+The game was developed in Unity using C# as a project for an undergraduate game programming class in 2017.
-More on the technical details is provided in the pdf (German).
+More on the technical details is provided in [Nation_Feathers_Beleg.pdf](./Nation_Feathers_Beleg.pdf) (German).
-Feel free to download the .apk file and install the game on your device.

 ## Plot
-You are a hungry, aquatic bird on a mission; to eat as many squid floating on the water as you can before you starve.
+You are a hungry, aquatic bird :bird: on a mission: to eat as many of the squid :octopus: floating on the water :ocean: as you can before you starve.

 But be careful!
 The water level is dropping rapidly, and with it the floating squid.
 Navigate your way through the swampy terrain and avoid bumping into the hills.

-Bon Apetit!
+Bon Apetit! :fork_and_knife:

+## Installation instructions
+To run the game, simply download [Nation Feathers.apk](./Nation%20Feathers.apk), load it onto your mobile device, and install it by tapping.